Smart Strategies: Choose content over ‘cool’ factor in Kansas City website design

 Business owners, consider this: The top three groups you are making a website for are new customers, existing customers and Google.
 You do not see the owner of the company in this top three list.

-From a website design perspective, you should have at the top of your home page all questions answered for a potential customer.
+From a web design perspective, you should have at the top of your home page all questions answered for a potential customer.
 Don’t make them scroll down through a long website to get the quick answers they want.

 (What Google wants from your home page is text content.
 Lots of it.)